 By the time that happened, the dough had spent five days in the fridge.
 It had puffed a little bit, but had also disintegrated (overly acidic sourdough starter problems again? still in hypothesis stage though…)Slow rises aside, another problem?
 I tend to have a tougher crumb when I make sourdough.
 I’ve made breads with higher fat and egg content than this, and ended up with something much drier and tougher.
 This bread was fluffy and very soft and very tender.
 My grandparents expressed enough appreciation of the fluffiness to make me wonder whether they particularly like the sourdough I normally make.

 And of course, there is the taste.
-I think just plain breads taste best with sourdough, but in my more sweet-oriented baking experiences, sometimes sourdough just does not work.
-For example, sourdough baba au rhum.
-The combination of sweet rum syrup and a very strong tasting and acidic sourdough bread is not the best.
+I think just plain breads taste best with sourdough, but in my more sweet-oriented baking experiences, the tang of sourdough can be a bit too much – for example, the time I made sourdough baba au rhum.
+The combination of sweet rum syrup and a very strong tasting and acidic sourdough bread was not the best.

 This is a bit dangerous actually–I already neglect my sourdough starter enough and having rediscovered the convenience and ease of commercial yeast….